IsakTheHacker/c-p3d-samples/README.md

    to be implmented in the Panda3D classes, such as initializers and std::function support and proper container iterators that can be used in the for(x: container) construct.
+0) The official C++ tutorial calls people lazy for using intervals, and then runs its character animations using `WindowFramework`'s `loop_animations` method.
+I do not use that in any of my samples, because in the real world, the methods used by `loop_animations` don't work.
+You'll want control over individual animations.
+   You'll want to load multi-animation files with named animations that don't match your model's name, and be able to find, bind and run only the ones you want.
+You'll want to be able to control the speed of individual animations.
+In fact, even some of the samples I ported would not benefit from this sipmlistic method.
+I suggest avoiding it in your own code, and I suggest to the Panda3D team to rethink or remove this method.
+Was it created just to shorten the tutorial?
+Is it really beneficial to users to call binding "magic" rather than providing the 3 or 4 lines of code needed to bind manually?
+I guess with those obnoxiously long flag names needed to override the default matching behavior, maybe so.

 This was a fork of https://github.com/IsakTheHacker/c-p3d-samples.
-In spite of the name and description, that was only one working example (ball-in-maze), with missing features, and another mostly non-functional example, which I have removed.
-I appreciate that as a starter, since one of the missing features of Panda3D's C++ support is anything resembling usable documentation.
-In the mean time, I have added feature parity (on-screen help text and drain animation, along with all original code comments), removed Microsoft build support (I don't develop on or use Windows, so I have no way of modifying or testing; you might get a Windows build using cmake), restructured the code to match the Python code (all in one source file, in pretty much the same code order), and removed the assets (you will need the assets from the original Python sample).
+In spite of the name and description, that was only one working example (ball-in-maze), with missing features, and another mostly non-functional example ("snake"), which I have removed.
+I appreciate that as a starter, since one of the missing features of Panda3D's C++ support is anything resembling usable documentation (in the mean time, I have found that the official documentation is not as bad as it originally appeared to be, including an actual tutorial example, but the fact that my initial impression was that it was a slightly modified version of the Python documentation didn't just come out of nowhere).
+In the mean time, I have added feature parity with the official Python version of ball-in-maze:  on-screen help text, drain animation, and all original code comments.
+I have also removed Microsoft build support (I don't develop on or use Windows, so I have no way of modifying or testing); CMake supports MS builds, so you might get a Windows build, but I haven't tested it and won't:  if/when I do build for Windows, I'll be using cross-compilation tools, anyway.
+I also restructured the code to match the Python code (all in one source file, in pretty much the same code order) and removed the assets.
 In other words, it is almost a complete rewrite of what little there was.
+Plus, of course, more than 20 additional samples mostly written from scratch, including important concepts not present in the original, like the animations and on-screen text I added to ball-in-maze.

 This is my first Panda3D experience.
 It's also my first serious attempt at making something resembling a 3D application.
 I wanted a